kkots/ggxrd_hitbox_overlay_2211/README.md

 73) Added new framebar frame types for "Normal landing recovery" and "Backdash recovery".
 These frames will be black with blue hatching at the bottom.
 74) Split "Starting Tension Pulse" setting into two separate settings: one for P1, one for P2.
 - 2025 October 11: Version 7.1: Fixed everything, except damage, not being reset in Combo Damage & Combo Stun on combo restart or even position reset (damage was already resetting properly).
+- 2025 October 14: Version 7.2: Fixed 'Display Durations In Input History' mode when the icons would be offset way too much from the text on higher screen resolutions.
+Added an option to scale the 'Startup, Active, Recovery, Total, Advantage' text next to the framebar, and it will now by default scale automatically to 2 times the size when on screen width larger than 1920.
+Made the text inside the frames that shows the number of same consecutive frames scale larger on higher screen resolutions.